ranaroussi/qtpylib/README.rst

 P.S.
 ----

-I'm very interested in your experience with QTPy-Lib.
+I'm very interested in your experience with QTPyLib.
 Please drop me an note with any feedback you have.

 **Ran Aroussi**